-VISITORS - VISITORS ON CAMPUS- Due to COVID-19 district guidelines, visitors will be allowed under strict guidelines.
-Call or visit the office for information.
-All visitors, including parents, must sign in at the Office upon entering the campus.
+VISITORS - VISITORS ON CAMPUS- All visitors, including parents, must sign in at the Office upon entering the campus.
 Volunteer/Visitor badges will be issued in the Office when you sign in.
 Do not go to the class to deliver lunches or other items to your child.
 These items must be brought to the Office.
-(Also see Birthdays, Classroom Parties, Fieldtrips, and Parent Involvement)